 The afternoon will be spent in Cobh, renamed Queenstown in 1849, a transatlantic port and the departure point for 2.5 million Irish people who embarked on coffin ships, steamships, and ocean liners to immigrate to America between 1848 and 1950.
-Less fortunately, Cobh was also the embarkation point for men, women, and children deported to the penal colonies.
+Less fortunate, Cobh was also the embarkation point for men, women, and children deported to the penal colonies.
 On 11th April 1912, Cobh was the final port of call for the RMS Titanic.
 Of the 123 passengers boarded in Cobh, only 44 survived.
 Return to Cork for an overnight stay at the Imperial Hotel.

 Blarney Castle Kiss the World Famous Blarney Stone than to Killarney

-Day four, and it is time to put your lip gloss or chapstick on as today this escorted Ireland tour you travel to Blarney and visits Blarney Castle, home of the legendary Blarney Stone.
+Day four, and it is time to put your lip gloss or chapstick on today; this escorted Ireland tour, you travel to Blarney and visit Blarney Castle, home of the legendary Blarney Stone.
 According to legend, anyone who kisses the stone receives the “Gift of the Gab.”
 No mean feat gripping the iron rails, you lean far back and put your head down into the abyss until you can kiss the stone!
 Continue to Killarney with its quaint and colorful streets for some leisure time.
-A vibrant town set in the beautiful countryside, Killarney is renowned for its frequent festivals, horse races, songfests, and lake regattas.
+A vibrant town in the beautiful countryside, Killarney is renowned for its frequent festivals, horse races, songfests, and lake regattas.
 Overnight in Killarney at the Europe Hotel & Resort.
 Enjoy the serenity of Lough Lein and the majesty of McGillycuddy Reeks Mountain at this luxury 5* lake resort hotel, winner of the Irish Hospitality Award.